 3. Competition – Again a skill is specific.
 Repeat what you want to get better at.
 You want to become a better competitor then compete more often.
 Abadjiev would nominate 20 weightlifters to the extended national team.
 Only 10 weightlifters would be then be on actual national team competing on the international level though.
 Who gets finally nominated would be indicated by collecting points during extended national team competition on every single weekend of the competitive season which was about 12 weeks and concluded into the major international competition of the year, which were either World Championships or Olympic Games.
 That means every lifter from the extended national team had to perform at about 12 competitions weekly on the highest level of performance and pressure - stories are there were many lifters in the team that lifted above world record in training - collecting points to then go to the 13th competition to get that medal.
 Such a competitive environment builds great competitors.

 As with any system the Bulgarian Weightlifting System has its downsides.
 Which where primarily a shortened career of the athlete due to injury and high demand for pressure to endure the monotony and load of the system.

-Still during the height of the bulgarian system they where the number one rival of russia going head to head in every major competition.
+Still during the height of the Bulgarian system they where the number one rival of Russia going head to head in every major competition.
 Often beating them.
-Considering that their were only 5.000 competitive weightlifters in bulgaria compared to 300.00 competitive weightlifters in russia at the time und that there was no technological advantage or superior recovery techniques that only the bulgarians had access to, this is a tremendous feat.
+Considering that their were only 5,000 competitive weightlifters in bulgaria compared to 300.00 competitive weightlifters in russia at the time and that there was no technological advantage or superior recovery techniques that only the bulgarians had access to, this is a tremendous feat.
 A feat to be dissected, analyzed and reproduced.

 Picture: An overview over the Olympic Medals in Weightlifting won at the 1972, 1976, 1980 and 1988 Olympics.
 The Bulgarians did not compete in 1984 Olympics which the whole Eastern Block boycotted. (source: wikipedia)